cookiengineer/stutter/README.md

 for each examples as key and value do

 	let temp be value
 	add 5 to value
 	divide value by 1.76

+	if temp is greater than 5 then break
+	else
 		call log on console with temp
+	end

-end of loop
+end
 ```